zpainter/iassist/content/about/regional-report-2007-2008-europe.md

 Archive](http://www.fsd.uta.fi/english/) (FSD), the year was succesful.
 The number of data access applications is growing, and the number of archived studies is approaching one thousand.
-Students are a significant user group; first time ever, the Annual Prize for the Best Master\'s Thesis in Sociology in Finland was awarded to a thesis based on data archived at the FSD.
+Students are a significant user group; first time ever, the Annual Prize for the Best Master's Thesis in Sociology in Finland was awarded to a thesis based on data archived at the FSD.
 The FSD Bulletin offered a glance at archiving and reusing qualitative material.
 We also produced instructions to